IdkwhatImD0ing/BulletHellGame/README.md

 Known Bugs:
 Hovering over items does not show descriptions
-Player moves faster diagonally than in straight lines up and down Game lags when multiple enemies on screen
+Player moves faster diagonally than in straight lines up and down Game lags when multiple enemies or bullets on screen

 Planned Features:
 Status Effects